namantam1/queue/README.md

 2. Auto garbage collection while dequeuing the data from queue.
 3. No size restriction due to implementation with the help of linked list.
 4. Better data structure management.
+5. Add and Dequeue operation with time complexity of O(1).

 ## How to use -